LogoFX/logofx.github.io/getstarted.md

+---
+layout: page
+title: Getting started
+subtitle: Start lean
+---

 So you decided to create a new application that will look stunning and make life easier for the users.
-Good for you :cool:.
+Good for you.
 We're here to help ;)

 Every great application starts small.
 In our case we want to show a simple text inside the first view.